nullivex/apx/README.md

 ## Changelog

+### 0.7.1
+* Changed the way runAction and runTask populate the request to prevent object merging issues

 ### 0.7.0
 * Upgraded to object-manage 0.7.0 which changes how the constructor and load accept arguments
 * APX, Request, and Response all inherit the changed constructor functionality of object-manage